dpawlows/Foundations-of-Scientific-Computing/lessons/L5/latex.rst

 operator (here with a dot product to give us the divergence of E!).

-Note that the catalogue gives you quick access to some of the math mode functionality.
+Note that the catalogue (left window) gives you quick access to some of the math mode functionality.
 However, I highly recommend learning the keystrokes as it is much faster and more efficient then messing around in those menus.
 Use the